 Centre for Entrepreneurship - Students' Wing, abbreviated as "CEFEN Students' Wing" is the Students' Association of Department of Entrepreneurship.
-All the students who are registered for the B.Sc.
-Entrepreneurship (Special) degree program are eligible for membership.
+All the students who are registered for the BSc Honours in Entrepreneurship programme are eligible for membership.
 Students are provided with an opportunity for exploring themselves and their capacities for innovation and entrepreneurship through designing and implementing innovative projects.
-During the last few years the members of CEFEN Students' Wing revolutionized the university system by launching the "Sinha Raathriya" - a patriotic musical evening and the "Fashion Fiesta" - a pageant for selecting J'Pura Princes and Prince.
+During the last few years the members of CEFEN Students' Wing revolutionized the university system by launching the "Sinha Raathriya" - a patriotic musical evening - and the "Fashion Fiesta" - a pageant for selecting J'Pura Princes and Prince.
 Both of these events were the first of such events that ever held in the Sri Lankan university system and will be taken as annual events in the future.
-Furthermore, the programmes such as Business Fair, Saubhagya, Nawa Arunalu etc. are organised by this student's wing time to time.
+Furthermore, the programmes such as Business Fair, Saubhagya, Nawa Arunalu etc. are organised by this students' wing time to time.

-Students Resources Centers
+2.6.9 Students Resources Centers